iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.royalmail.app.droid___7.1.1/report.md

 <img src="2_star_reviews_wordcloud.png" alt="com.royalmail.app.droid 2 reviews"/>
 </p>

+> Used this app twice now to buy postage and both tines had to input info numerous times then when ptint your label at home constant error messages, it will allow me to pront a qr click and drop A4 label but that's not what I want so now I have to drive 10+ miles to the nearest mail drop office.
+I will be removing the RM option from my selling site.<br> :date: __2021-03-15 09:21:07__

+> App won't open. comes up with a notification saying that it's unable to open and I'm left to tap either app info, close app or send feedback.
+If I tap send feedback it tells me my phone isn't connected to a data service.
+Seems a lot of hassle to report a problem 😕<br> :date: __2021-03-15 09:17:09__

 > Useful to store your sending history, that's about it.
 No way to save my details or edit addresses, and I can't use card info saved to my phone when paying for postage.
 Even hermes can do better...<br> :date: __2021-03-11 02:21:32__

 > So much room for improvement.
 I have to enter all my details every time I use the app, why can't it remember my name and address????
 A list of favourite destination addresses would save loads of time as well.
 Tracking means where is it now, not we'll tell you after we have tried to deliver!!
 Also, why not attach the label to the email I receive to save me having to fiddle about downloading the label from the app before I can print it?
 Come on Royal Mail, a few teaks would make this a genuine alternative to your competitors.<br> :date: __2021-03-08 13:09:13__